ASFOpenSARlab/opensarlab-cluster/README.md

     `kubectl edit claim-username -n jupyter`

     Update `spec.resource.requests.storage` to the proper size amount

-1. Though the PVC is updated, the volume will not expand automatically.
-Within the AWS console, find the volume attached to the user and increase the size to match.

 1. Restart the notebook server.
 The user will now have the new expanded volume.